MathThyMod/GP_emu_UQSA/README.md

 <a name="Fitting the emulator"/>
 ### Fitting the emulator
-GP_emu uses Scipy and Numpy routines for fitting the hyperparameters.
-The file \_emulatoroptimise.py contains the routines *differential\_evolution* and *minimize*, which can take additional arguments which GP_emu (for simplicity) does not allow the user to specify at the moment.
-However, these additional arguments may make it easier to find the minimum of the negative loglikelihood function, and can easily be looked-up online and added to the code by the user (remember to reinstall your own version of GP_emu should you choose to do this).
+GP_emu_UQSA uses Scipy and Numpy routines for fitting the hyperparameters.
+The file \_emulatoroptimise.py contains the routines *differential\_evolution* and *minimize*, which can take additional arguments which GP_emu_UQSA (for simplicity) does not allow the user to specify at the moment.
+However, these additional arguments may make it easier to find the minimum of the negative loglikelihood function, and can easily be looked-up online and added to the code by the user (remember to reinstall your own version of GP_emu_UQSA should you choose to do this).

 <a name="Reconstruct an emulator"/>
 ### Reconstruct an emulator